openingscience/book/_posts/2013-08-22-challenges_of_open_data_in_medical_research.md

 ---
 layout: post
 title: "Challenges of Open Data in Medical Research"
+modified_date: 15 September 2013
 authors:
  - name: Ralf Floca
-categories: [cases_recipes_howtos]
----

-## Abstract
+category: cases_recipes_howtos

-The success of modern, evidence based and personalized medical research is highly dependent on the availability of a sufficient data basis in terms of quantity and quality.
+abstract: "The success of modern, evidence based and personalized medical research is highly dependent on the availability of a sufficient data basis in terms of quantity and quality.
 This often also implies topics like exchange and consolidation of data.
 In the area of conflict between data